vincentbernat/network-lab/lab-latency/README.md

  - `unacked`, `retrans`, `lost`, `sacked` and `reordering` are statistics for this socket.
 All those numbers should be low.

+## Benchmark tool

+There is also a benchmark tool (written in Python 3): `benchmark`.
+It uses `iperf3`.
+Run it like this:

+     /lab/benchmark run --remote-stats NewYork

+The results are in a CSV file.
+You can graph them with:

+     /lab/benchmark graph results.csv

 ## Additional documentation

  - http://www.psc.edu/index.php/networking/641-tcp-tune